aphillip/MasterControl/README.md

-**Master Control Documentation**
+**MasterControl Documentation**

-Master Control is a program that facilitates sending TCP commands to other devices, the execution of other programs, and the sending of keystrokes to the system.
+MasterControl is a program that facilitates sending TCP commands to other devices, the execution of other programs, and the sending of keystrokes to the system.
 This is presented to the user as a series of button groups for easy execution.